Target recalling over 2 million candles due to multiple hazards

-(WHTM) – According to Consumer Product Safety Commission (CPSC), Target is recalling 2.2 million Threshold Candles due to laceration and burn hazards.
+(WHTM) – Target is recalling millions of candles over concerns that the jars can break while in use, leading to burns and lacerations.

-During the use of the candle, the candle jar can crack and break which leads to potential laceration and burn hazards, according to the CPSC.
+The recall involves 2.2 million Threshold Candles, sold exclusively at Target from February 2020 through July 2023, the Consumer Product Safety Commission (CPSC) announced in an alert posted Thursday.
+Over 60 varieties of Threshold Candles are involved, including 5.5-ounce one-wick candles and the 20-ounce three-wick candles in multiple scents.

-The CPSC says that the recall involves Threshold Candles such as the 5.5-ounce one-wick candles and the 20-ounce three-wick candles in multiple scents.
+Only one injury has been reported thus far, though Target has received 19 reports of the candles breaking or cracking while in use.

 The following item numbers have been recalled: